History of Manchester: Population

 The Industrial Revolution resulted in Manchester's population exploding as people moved from other parts of the British Isles into the city seeking new opportunities.

-Particularly large numbers came from Ireland, especially after the Great Famine of the 1840s.
-In 1851 it was estimated that 15% of the population of Manchester were Irish born.
-The first Irish community in the city was said to date back to 1798 and with further waves of immigration from Ireland coming after the second World War.
+Particularly large numbers came from Ireland, with one area of the city centre becoming known as Little Ireland between 1827 and 1847.
+Numbers of Irish immigrants increased further after the Great Famine of the 1840s.
+In 1851, it was estimated that 15% of the population of Manchester were Irish born.
+The first Irish community in the city was said to date back to 1798 and with further waves of immigration from Ireland coming after the Second World War.
 The Irish influence continues to this day and, every March Manchester plays host to a large St Patrick's Day parade.
 It is estimated that about 35% of the population of Manchester and Salford has some Irish ancestry.

 Scottish migration in to Manchester can be traced back to before 1745 when the Jacobites marched through the city but the population of Scottish born residents peaked at almost 2% of the city's total population in 1871.
 Many of the city's machine making firms which powered the Industrial Revolution had their roots in emigrant Scottish engineers.

 A Welsh community has existed in Manchester since the 16th century.
 In 1892 there was 80,000 Welsh born residents in the North West of England with particularly high concentrations in Manchester and Liverpool.
 David Lloyd George was born in the city and Welsh socialist Robert Jones Derfel spent much of his life in the city.